Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Do you want to skip the read and get right to my top pick?
 The best CMS for most people is Wix.

 The best content management systems (CMS) allow everyday users to build websites without having to learn programming languages.

+The best thing you can do is get started.
+Learn by doing.
 Keep reading to find out my top picks, and how to decide which system will work best for you.